-Before a diploma can be released, the Graduate Dean must certify that the candidate has fulfilled all degree requirements including the submission of a "check-out" form with appropriate signatures.
-For certification of the degree for a given semester, ALL requirements must be complete on or before the day grades are due for that semester.
+Before a diploma can be released, the Graduate Dean must certify that the candidate has fulfilled all degree requirements including minimum registration and the submission of a "check-out" form with appropriate signatures.
+For certification of the degree for a given semester, ALL requirements must be complete on or before the day grades are due for that semester or end of the summer session.
 Note that ALL KEYS MUST BE RETURNED to the Physical Plant before the degree is granted.

 Candidates are cautioned not to make travel plans or other arrangements that will be difficult or costly to change until they are certain that all degree requirements can and will be satisfied.
-It is the responsibility of the candidate to know and comply with these degree requirements.
+It is the responsibility of the candidate to know and comply with these degree requirements